You’ll Be Rich! They Said

 I Will Never Be Rich

 Well, maybe financially.
-But inside my soul, I know I’m doing right by humans, by providing all natural products that are safe for every day use.
-And that’s all the richness I need (other than what I need to pay the electric bill and eat that is).
+But inside, I know I’m doing what I believe is right—creating products with ingredients I feel good about using every day.
+And that’s all the richness I need (other than what I need to pay the electric bill and eat, that is).

-I want to thank everyone right now who has supported me along the way, and to those of you who have reached out and said you only use our products, thank you too for being a loyal customer.
-We will keep going for as long as we can despite challenges such as COVID.
+I want to thank everyone who has supported me along the way, and to those of you who have reached out and said you only use our products, thank you for your loyalty.
+We will keep going for as long as we can, despite challenges like COVID.
 And I hope you continue to support us.

 For Health,